Applying for a rental property

-Tenants who pay money before signing an agreement should make notes or correspondence to confirm that this money is a holding deposit.
+Renters who pay money before signing an agreement should make notes or correspondence to confirm that this money is a holding deposit.

 Commissions and inspection charges

-The landlord, or agent, is not entitled to ask for or receive from a tenant under a proposed tenancy agreement a charge in relation to the inspection of the premises (s 51(2)).
-It is generally accepted that a request for a tenant to provide a deposit to ensure the return of keys used for the purpose of inspection does not breach this provision.
+A rental provider or agent is not entitled to ask for or receive from a renter under a proposed tenancy agreement a charge in relation to the inspection of the premises (s 51(2) RT Act).
+It is generally accepted that a request for a renter to provide a deposit to ensure the return of keys used for the purpose of inspection does not breach this provision.

 Rent cards and direct debit facilities

-While a landlord must not demand or receive a fee for consenting to an assignment, the RT Act does not prevent a landlord from requiring the tenant to bear any fees, costs or charges incurred by the landlord in connection with the preparation of a written assignment of a tenancy agreement (s 84(3)).
-This is usually referred to an ‘assignment fee’.
+While a rental provider must not demand or receive a fee for consenting to an assignment, the RT Act does not prevent a rental provider from requiring the renter to bear any expenses reasonably incurred by the rental provider because of the assignment of a rental agreement (s 84(3) RT Act).
+This is usually called an ‘assignment fee’.

-The tenancy agreement should set out the date by which the payment of the bond is required.
-Tenants who are occupying a premises, but who have not paid the bond in accordance with the agreement, may be given a 14-day Notice to Vacate (see ‘14-day Notice to Vacate’, below).
+The rental agreement should set out the date by which the payment of the bond is required.
+Renters who are occupying a premises, but who have not paid the bond in accordance with the agreement, may be given a 14-day Notice to Vacate (s 91ZN RT Act).

 Long-term tenancy bonds

-If a tenancy is longer than five years and rent is $760 a month or less, then the bond cannot exceed one month’s rent (ss 31, 34(1)(a)(ii) RT Act; reg 9 Residential Tenancies Regulations 2019 (Vic)).
-However, if the lease is a long-term lease under section 26(1A)(b)(ii) of the RT Act, a further bond can be sought if the rent is increased to above the $760 threshold (ss 34(2), 34A).
+If a rental agreement is longer than five years and rent is $900 a week or less, then the bond cannot exceed one month’s rent (s 31 RT Act; reg 9 Residential Tenancies Regulations 2021 (Vic)).
+However, if a rental agreement is a long-term rental agreement under section 26(1A) of the RT Act, a bond ‘top up’ can be required it the rent increases (ss 34(2), 34A RT Act).

-Subsequent bonds or bond top ups during a section 26(1A)(b)(ii) lease are dealt with in clause 3 of Form 2.
-Tenants must be given 120 days’ notice of a bond top up; the notice must be in the prescribed form.
-A landlord cannot demand a bond top up for the first five years of the tenancy and the future lease must have an unexpired fixed-term period of at least five years.
-Additional bonds must be lodged with the RTBA.
+Bond top ups during a section 26(1A) rental agreement are dealt with in clause 8 of Form 2.
+Renters must be given 120 days’ notice of a bond top up; the notice must be in CAV’s rent increase form.
+A rental provider cannot demand a bond top up for the first five years of the rental agreement and the future rental agreement must have an unexpired fixed-term period of at least five years.
+Additional bonds must be lodged with the RTBA (s 34A RT Act).

 Specialist disability accommodation residents

-SDA residents are prohibited from paying a bond (s 498ZL(1) RT Act).
+Residents of specialist disability accommodation (SDA) are prohibited from paying a bond (s 498ZL(1) RT Act).

-A condition report that is signed by the landlord and tenant is conclusive Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of the state of repair of the property, except for problems that could not have reasonably been discovered on inspection (e.g. the roof leaks when it rains (s 36)).
-At the end of the tenancy, the condition report helps determine Legal responsibility, enforced by civil or criminal courts. if there is any dispute about damage or cleaning.
+A condition report that is signed by the rental provider and renter is conclusive evidence of the state of repair of the property, except for problems that could not have reasonably been discovered on inspection (e.g. the roof leaks when it rains) (s 36 RT Act).

 - when a person may be listed in a database;